happyjey/multiavatar4j/README.md

 `multiavatar4j` is a dependency created as a Java alternative for [this JavaScript project](https://github.com/multiavatar/Multiavatar).

+It supports generating avatars based on a seed string, and also allows for customizing the avatar by choosing a specific theme and color.
+The output is an SVG string, or byte array of the generated avatar converted to a PNG image.
 ### Installation ###

 To include `multiavatar4j` in your project, add the following repository and dependency: